AndyBowes/TryKotlinDojo/Problems.md

 1. Invoke this function for a supplied of numbers i.e. 1..50
 1. Extend your function to allow 3 & 5 to be optionally replaced by alternative integers

+*Hint - x % 2 will return zero if x is divisible by 2*

 ### Problem C - Simplification of Java Classes
 3 Java classes (JAddress, JCompany, and jPerson) have been created in dojo.leeds.problem3.